Synod: Eastern Orthodox and Oriental Orthodox

-The term is found among those Eastern Orthodox Churches that use Slavic language (the Russian, Ukrainian, Bulgarian, Serbian and Macedonian Orthodox Churches), along with the Romanian Orthodox Church.
+The term is found among those Eastern Orthodox Churches that use Slavic languages (the Russian, Ukrainian, Bulgarian, Serbian and Macedonian Orthodox Churches), along with the Romanian Orthodox Church.

 Assembly

 The presence of clerical and lay delegates is for the purpose of discerning the consensus of the church on important matters; however, the bishops form an upper house of the sobor, and the laity cannot overrule their decisions.

 Kievan Rus' chronicles record the first known East Slavic church sobor as having taken place in Kiev in 1051.
 Sobors were convened periodically from then on; one notable assembly held in 1415 formed a separate metropoly for the church in the Grand Duchy of Lithuanian lands.

-Important sobors in the History of the Russian Orthodox Church are:
+Important sobors in the history of the Russian Orthodox Church are: